 The works include:

 As the first part of our remedial works, we have replaced a section of pipe which has been impacted by the fuel leak.
-We have now e taken the decision to replace some more of the pipes in the area to reduce the likelihood of further contamination from the fuel.
+We have now taken the decision to replace some more of the pipes in the area to reduce the likelihood of further contamination from the fuel.

 To allow us to complete these works, a section of Station Road is closed at the junction with Horsham Road, so access to St Catherine’s School from Station Road will remain.
 There is also a lane closure on Horsham Road at this junction so temporary traffic lights have been installed.